 At the beginning of the month I picked up a book that drastically changed my way of thinking as a writer.
 It is why I took a bit of a hiatus from this blog so that I could focus on the book and what it had to offer.
 I have to say it has made a significant impact on me.
 Barbara Baig’s How to be a Writer gave me what no other writing book or writing class had given me, permission to explore and experiment in my writing.

 My writing up to this point has been a self guided tour of something I’ve always wanted to do.
 I lacked the specific education and knowledge of how to be a writer, so I struck out on my own to find my way.
 In that journey, I found I really enjoyed writing and what it had to offer me.
-I occasionally had good ideas to write about and even managed to get a short story published and win an online contest, but as I wrote and practiced the craft of writing, I was constantly blocked by insufficient ideas to write about and believed I had a really bad case of writer’s block.
+I occasionally had good ideas to write about, but as I wrote and practiced the craft of writing, I was constantly blocked by insufficient ideas to write about and believed I had a really bad case of writer’s block.

 This became quite frustrating even though I had helpful advice from writing friends, online classes and other writing books.
 I knew in my head about the writing process and how to fight writer’s block, but it wasn’t until I read Barbara’s book that explained it in a way I could understand.
 I realized that it wasn’t that I had writer’s block, but my approach to writing was hindering my ability to write.